awesome-schedule/plannable/README.md

 ## Development

-> Note: We recommend [VS Code](https://code.visualstudio.com/) for development
+> Note: We recommend [VS Code](https://code.visualstudio.com/) and a Unix-like environment for development

-> Most of our scripts assumed a bash-like shell
+> Most of our scripts assumed a bash-like shell.

 > On Linux, you may need to increase you system file watcher limit